The Royal Concertgebouw Amsterdam

 Popup Choir Queen: sing along with Maarten Bos and Tijmen de Koning (Dutch spoken)

-Close-up Concertgebouw Orchestra: USA 250
+Close-up Concertgebouw Orchestra: America 250

-Julian Rachlin & Friends - Bach's Goldberg Variations
+Julian Rachlin & Friends: Bach's Goldberg Variations

 Roxeanne Hazes & ZO!
 Gospel Choir